 Tag thoughts can be edited by activating them and using the Thought Properties dialog box, just as you would for any other thought.
-You can assign attributes, such as icons, notes, and attachments, to Tag thoughts.
+You can assign attributes, such as icons, colored text and colored backgrounds to Tag thoughts.

 Thoughts can have one or many Tags at the same time.
 Tag thoughts are global for a brain and displaying Tag text and icons can be toggled on and off in the Look & Feel tab of the Preferences window.